-A savvy clay-courter will aim to move their opponent around by dragging them wide and/or pressing them deep in effort to eventually provide themselves the opportunity to put them in trouble on the next shot from a set of options.
-(Laying drop-shots, rushing in for a volley, flattening out the ball etc) This is wrestling for court-positional control and then owning the court, before kicking your opponent out of court.
+A savvy clay-courter will aim to move their opponent around by dragging them wide and/or pressing them deep in an effort to eventually provide themselves the opportunity to put them in trouble on the next shot from a set of options.
+(Laying drop-shots, rushing in for a volley, flattening out the ball etc.) This is wrestling for court-positional control and then owning the court, before kicking your opponent out of court.

 Wawrinka & how well his game fits for clay:

-Wawrinka is dangerous on all surfaces, but the one where the game he has reaches its absolute ceiling, is the clay.
+Wawrinka is dangerous on all surfaces, but the one where the game he has reaches its absolute ceiling is the clay.
 No doubt.
 When there’s time on the ball, he has crazy racquet head acceleration along with sheer brute strength, that allows for a special skill of being able to manufacture acute angles WHILE still remaining immensely powerful off both forehand and backhand wing.
-Wherever it is he is positioned on-the-court, if it’s feet behind the baseline or feet out-wide of the trams/alleys, he’s just able to produce a stunning combination of devastating power together with angled accuracy.
+Wherever it is he is positioned on the court, if it’s feet behind the baseline or feet out wide of the trams/alleys, he’s just able to produce a stunning combination of devastating power together with angled accuracy.
 All done using heavy amounts of topspin, timing & brute strength.

 Murray & why he has struggled historically with the clay: (And still does)